cesinco/tableau-dashboard-extension-d3js/README.md

 Tableau also requires a driver to be able to read data from a SQLite3 database.
 There is an open source available from http://www.ch-werner.de/sqliteodbc/ and for my specific installation, I used the [Windows 64 bit driver](http://www.ch-werner.de/sqliteodbc/sqliteodbc_w64.exe)

-In order to use the data from both tables, I created a Custom SQL query for connecting to the data, allowing me to perform a JOIN operation betweenthe two tables in the SQLite3 dtaabase, namely:
+In order to use the data from both tables, I created a Custom SQL query for connecting to the data, allowing me to perform a JOIN operation between the two tables in the SQLite3 database, namely:

 ```SQL
 SELECT